30 Hours

-"30 Hours" is a song by American rap musician Kanye West, featuring backing vocals from Andre 3000, that lies on West's seventh studio album The Life of Pablo (2016).
+"30 Hours" is a song by American rapper Kanye West from his seventh studio album, The Life of Pablo (2016).
+It features backing vocals from André 3000.
 The track was released as a promotional single from the album as part of West's GOOD Fridays program.

 Composition and lyrics

 "30 Hours" heavily samples the 1986 track "Answers Me" by Arthur Russell.
 The song also includes a sample of drums from the 1973 single "Joy" by Isaac Hayes.

 The album version has an outro similar to that of "Last Call" from West's debut studio album The College Dropout (2004).
 By the time that all the changes had been made to The Life of Pablo in June 2016, the track had been crafted by West to sound like the original version.

 The song interpolates Nelly singles "E.I." and "Hot in Herre".

 Release

 Prior to the release of the song, "Real Friends" and "No More Parties in LA" had already been released for streaming as part of the GOOD Fridays program.
 The track was released as a promotional single just like they were, so West made it solely available for free streaming on SoundCloud instead of sites like iTunes or Amazon Music where it had to be paid for.
 "30 Hours" went on to be removed from SoundCloud, despite the two promotional singles "Facts" and "No More Parties in LA" still being available on the site.

 The Life of Pablo was scheduled to be titled "Waves" at one point and the track was set to be a part of Act 2 on one of the track lists for the album.
 On the day that the song was released, West announced via Twitter that the featuring album was being mastered and set for release later on in the day, alongside promotion of the single – however, the release was delayed by two days due to Chance the Rapper fighting to keep the track "Waves" as part of it.
 Two days after The Life of Pablos release, West tweeted out thanks to Drake for helping him write "30 Hours" along with "Father Stretch My Hands, Pt.
 1" and also promised more music with both Drake and Future.